bosley/sxs/apps/pkg/core/kernels/kernels.md

 ## Overview

-The SXS kernel system provides a C++ plugin architecture for extending the language runtime with native compiled functions.
+The SXS kernel system provides a C++ plugin architecture for extending the language **runtime** with native compiled functions.
 Kernels are dynamically loaded shared libraries that register functions callable from SXS code, enabling high-performance operations while maintaining type safety through direct integration with the SLP object system.

+**Note:** This document describes the runtime loading system.
+For information on how kernel type checking works independently during validation, see the compiler context documentation.
+The type checker validates kernel function signatures without loading native code.

 ### Key Design Principles